QuBenhao/LeetCode/problems/problems_3072/problem.md

 # 3072.
-Distribute Elements Into Two Arrays II
+Distribute Elements Into Two Arrays II [Rating: 2052.86]

 <p>You are given a <strong>1-indexed</strong> array of integers <code>nums</code> of length <code>n</code>.</p>